weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 of speaking of sets of sets, we shall sometimes speak of a collection of sets, or a family of sets.

-The union of the sets E, is defined to be the set S such that x € Sif and only if x € E, for at least one a € A. We use the notation
+The union of the sets E, is defined to be the set S such that x  \in  Sif and only if x  \in  E, for at least one a  \in  A. We use the notation

 5=E.
 aed